elDante/eoat/README.md

 ### Response errors

-All specific errors for gem are described in the module EOAT::Exception.
+All specific errors for gem are described in the module `EOAT::Exception`.
 Three of these will be described in detail.

 <dl class="dl-horizontal">
     <dt><b>HTTP404Error</b></dt>